-Reading horse racing odds is constantly one of the biggest challenges to beginners.
+Reading horse racing odds is constantly one of the biggest challenges for beginners.
 However, it isn’t nearly as confusing as they may think it is.
 In terms of fractional odds, the shorter the number means the better chance the horse will have of winning.
-For example, if a horse has odds of 3/1, then they will have a better chance of winning according to the bookmaker than a 20/1 chance.
+For example, if a horse has odds of 3/1, then it will have a better chance of winning according to the bookmaker than a 20/1 chance.

 If you were to place £10 on the 3/1 horse, and it wins, then you will receive £40.
 That is the odds of 3/1, plus your original stake.
 It is the same with the 20/1 horse, as you will receive £210 back should you £10 stake win on that chance.